 - Constantly feeling sleepy during the day and/or even taking long naps during the day

 - Loud snoring, labored breathing or making gasping noises while you sleep.
 This can indicate a more serious sleep disorder like sleep apnea.

 - Constantly waking up while you’re sleeping and finding it difficult to go back to sleep

 - Fatigue during the day.2

-Before you started NoFap, if you haven’t noticed any of the signs listed above, but you start seeing them when you’re on NoFap, or you’re not getting a good night sleep on NoFap, before you start panicking, I want you to know that insomnia is one of the withdrawal symptoms of NoFap.
+Before you started the NoFap challenge, if you haven’t noticed any of the signs listed above, but you start seeing them when you’re doing the NoFap challenge, or you’re not getting a good night’s sleep during your NoFap challenge, before you start panicking, I want you to know that insomnia is one of the withdrawal symptoms of NoFap.

-And soon (usually after one month of NoFap), it will pass.
+And soon (usually after one month of the NoFap challenge), it will pass.
 Your sleep cycle will regulate and things will be back to normal.

-But that doesn’t mean you shouldn’t take the tips I’ll recommend in this post to help you get quality sleep even when you’re passing through the withdrawal symptom phase of NoFap.
+But that doesn’t mean you shouldn’t take the tips I’ll recommend in this post to help you get quality sleep even when you’re passing through the withdrawal symptom phase of NoFap challenge.

 How porn and masturbation addiction impacted your sleep cycle

 Let me quickly let you in on how PMO damaged your sleep cycle.